An Irish management, consulting, and outsourcing firm that provides technical and planning support to US Customs and Border Protection (CBP)

-Israel's largest weapon company.
-Makes killer drones, large weapon systems, and ammunition used against civilians.
+Israel's largest military company, which makes killer drones, large weapon systems, and ammunition used against civilians.
 Monitors walls and borders in Palestine and the US-Mexico border.

-A US construction company.
-Constructed and performs maintenance on the US-Mexico border fence.
+A US construction company that constructed parts of and performed maintenance on the US-Mexico border barrier.

 One of the world's largest IT companies.
 A major contractor for U.S. immigration authorities.
 Runs the discriminatory Israeli population registry and provides technologies to the Israeli military.